 The setscrew in the eccentric adapter denotes the orientation of the eccentricity of the adapter.
-When the setscrew is in the 6 o'clock or 12 o'clock position, then the adapter is in the "neutral" position.
+When the setscrew is in the 12 o'clock position, then the adapter is in the "neutral" position.
 There are two adapters at each lower control arm mount and they must be oriented the same.